Manikanta-18/Super-Store-Sales-Forecast/README.md

 - This model is preferred when the data shows strong seasonal patterns, irregular intervals, or structural changes, and when interpretability is important.

 # Comparing the models and Forecasting the model with the best model
+- Different forecasting models were compared using error metrics such as MSE and MAE to assess their predictive performance.
+- Based on the evaluation results, the model with the best performance was selected as the final forecasting model.
+- The best-performing model was used to generate sales forecasts for the next six months.